carlmartus/rscsg/README.md

 This code will generate a small scene demonstrating some of the available procedures.

-Execute the ray trace sample with:
+execute the ray trace sample with:
 ```shell
 cargo run --example raytrace
 ```